 Re-posted from our Translating in Plain Language Blog on Wednesday, September 4, 2013:

-The initial introduction of any document can be so very important.
-The reader’s first perception on the task is influenced by the way that the topic is introduced and presented.
+The Plain Language writing approach looks at strategies in the initial introduction of any document which can be so very important and the reader’s first perception is influenced by the way that the topic is introduced and presented.
 This may be a deciding factor in whether or not the reader will even pay attention…..so really put time into the introduction with that in mind!

 - Give the most important information first